Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 If you are unable to see the video above (e.g., you are getting the error "No video with supported format and MIME type found"), try a different browser.
 The video works on Google Chrome.
 Or, you can also watch this tutorial through [YouTube](https://youtu.be/-C29ZL3snxM).

-**NOTE**: that this video corresponds to an earlier version of the repository.
-We no longer use the files shown for organization, but all the code is the same, simply moved over to the corresponding sections of the jupyter notebooks.

 ## 2. Overview

 This repo contains an entity linker for 2022 election data.
 The entity linker is a machine learning classifier and was trained on data that contains descriptions of people and their names, along with their aliases.
 Data are sourced from the 2022 WMP [person_2022.csv](https://github.com/Wesleyan-Media-Project/datasets/blob/main/people/person_2022.csv) and [wmpcand_120223_wmpid.csv](https://github.com/Wesleyan-Media-Project/datasets/blob/main/candidates/wmpcand_120223_wmpid.csv) --- two comprehensive files with names of candidates and other people in the political process.
 Data are restricted to general election candidates and other non-candidate people of interest (sitting senators, cabinet members, international leaders, etc.).